yrro/pam_subuid/README.md

 Remarks
 -------

+⚠️ This module is a proof-of-concept.
+It is not battle-hardened.
+Don't install it on your important production cluster.
+But please try it out and send feedback (or pull requests!)

+⚠️ I'm not an expert C programmer!
+I've used GNU extensions and probably committed other sins that may turn the stomach of seasoned systems programmers.

 subuid entries will be allocated from the range defined in `login.defs(5)` by `SUB_UID_MIN` and `SUB_UID_MAX`.
 The number of entries is determined by `SUB_UID_COUNT`.